-- 1. Additional required course readings available through Study.net. - 2.
-Moms.com and Federated Science Fund simulations accessed separately.

-Course Schedule and Student Preparation

-SESSION 1 (Friday, June 28) The Nature of Negotiation

-Readings : Bazerman & Neale: Chapter 1 Three Approaches to Resolving Disputes: Interests, Rights, & Power (Lewicki: 1-13) Selecting a Strategy (Lewicki: 14-29) Negotiation: Salary Negotiations (Lewicki: 561) NOTE: For negotiation exercises, this page number refers to the background of the exercise in the text.
+- 1. Additional required course readings available through Study.net. and the campus library.
+Item from the library require you to be on campus or use the library VPN.
+The location of the readings are noted in the detailed schedule - 2.
+Moms.com and Federated Science Fund simulations are purchased and accessed separately.
+Course Schedule and Student Preparation SESSION 1 (Friday, January 3) The Nature of Negotiation Readings: Bazerman & Neale: Chapter 1 Three Approaches to Resolving Disputes: Interests, Rights, & Power (Lewicki: 1-13) Selecting a Strategy (Lewicki: 14-29) Negotiation: Salary Negotiations (Lewicki: 561) NOTE: For negotiation exercises, this page number refers to the background of the exercise in the text.
 Please read it before class!
 The Real World: From time to time, the instructor will discuss real negotiations he was involved in related to the topic at hand, at his company, SkyStream Networks.
 This story: My two most critical negotiations at SkyStream.

 DUE in class: 1.
-Learning journal - Goal Statement

-SESSION 2 (Friday, June 28) Negotiating Rationally: Distributive Bargaining

-Readings : Bazerman &amp; Neale: Chapters 9 &amp; 10 Prepare, Prepare, Prepare in Getting Past No: Negotiating Your Way From Confrontation to Cooperation, William Ury, 1993, Bantam.
+Learning journal - Goal Statement SESSION 2 (Friday, January 3) Negotiating Rationally: Distributive Bargaining Readings: Bazerman & Neale: Chapters 9 & 10 Prepare, Prepare in Getting Past No: Negotiating Your Way From Confrontation to Cooperation, William Ury, 1993, Bantam.
 (Study.net) Winning at the Sport of Negotiation, from Kathy Aaronson, Selling on the Fast Track, 1989, Putnam.
 (Study.net) What is Game Theory?
 UCLA: David K. Levine (Study.net) Game Theory in Practice, The Economist: 2011 (Study.net) Negotiation: Knight/Excalibur (Lewicki: 523) The Real World: Negotiating SkyStream's Series C financing.

-SESSION 3 (Friday, July 12) Negotiating Rationally: Common Mistakes

-Readings: Bazerman & Neale: Chapters 2-8 Negotiation: Job Offer Negotiation (Lewicki: 562-566) The Real World: Negotiating with an upset customer out of disaster and into success DUE in class: Journal entry from Sessions 1 and 2 Personal negotiation reflection paper Position Paper 1: Strategy: Trusting Collaboration vs. Firm Competition Case Study: Midwestern Contemporary Art (Lewicki: 673-679) Fischer decides to contact the Smiths and negotiate with them.
-Argue either: Position 1 : Fischer should use a competitive strategy in negotiations to secure the Smith's pledge, or Position 2 : Fischer should use a collaborative strategy in negotiations to secure the Smith's pledge (see material from Session 1 for review of these strategies).
+SESSION 3 (Friday, January 17) Negotiating Rationally: Common Mistakes Readings: Bazerman & Neale: Chapters 2-8 Negotiation: Job Offer Negotiation (Lewicki: 562-566) The Real World: Negotiating with an upset customer... out of disaster and into success DUE in class: 1.
+Journal entry from Sessions 1 and 2 2.
+Personal negotiation reflection paper 3.
+Position Paper 1:

+Strategy: Trusting Collaboration vs. Firm Competition Case Study: Midwestern Contemporary Art (Lewicki: 673-679) Fischer decides to contact the Smiths and negotiate with them.
+Argue either: Position 1: Fischer should use a competitive strategy in negotiations to secure the Smith's pledge, or Position 2: Fischer should use a collaborative strategy in negotiations to secure the Smith's pledge (see material from Session 1 for review of these strategies).
-SESSION 4 (Friday, July 12) Negotiating Rationally: Integrative Bargaining

-Readings: The Negotiation Checklist (Lewicki: 34-47) Implementing a Collaborative Strategy (Lewicki: 80-96) Bazerman & Neale: Chapter 11 Negotiation: Moms.com (Online) The Real World: TBD DUE in class: 1.
-Team selection of final negotiation case and course topic

-SESSION 5 (Friday, July 26) Power and Influence in Negotiation

-Readings : Where Does Power Come From (Lewicki: 209-217) Harnessing the Science of Persuasion (Lewicki: 218-226) The Six Channels of Persuasion (Lewicki: 227-232) The Fine Art of Making Concessions (Lewicki: 269-272) Negotiation: Federated Science Fund (Online) The Real World: Negotiating using a "hammer"successfully!
+SESSION 4 (Friday, January 17) Negotiating Rationally: Integrative Bargaining Readings: The Negotiation Checklist (Lewicki: 34-47) Implementing a Collaborative Strategy (Lewicki: 80-96) Bazerman & Neale: Chapter 11 Negotiation: Moms.com\ (Online) The Real World: TBD DUE in class: 1.
+Team selection of final negotiation case and course topic SESSION 5 (Friday, January 31) Power and Influence in Negotiation Readings: Where Does Power Come From (Lewicki: 209-217) Harnessing the Science of Persuasion (Lewicki: 218-226) The Six Channels of Persuasion (Lewicki: 227-232) The Fine Art of Making Concessions (Lewicki: 269-272) Negotiation: Federated Science Fund\ (Online) The Real World: Negotiating using a "hammer" ...successfully!
 DUE in class: 1.
-Journal entry from Sessions 3 and 4

-SESSION 6 (Friday, July 26) Negotiation Through Third Parties
+Journal entry from Sessions 3 and 4 SESSION 6 (Friday, January 31) Negotiation Through Third Parties Readings: Consequences of Principal and Agent (Lewicki: 277-284) The Tensions Between Principal and Agent (Lewicki: 285-295) When and How to Use Third-Party Help (Lewicki: 439-456) Bazerman & Neale: Chapter 15 Strategies for Setting a Price for Your Home - Alina Dizik, Wall Street Journal, 2014 (Library, VPN needed) Negotiation: The New House Negotiation (Lewicki: 545-546) The Real World: My first home purchase.
+Or...